Djurgårdens IF Fotboll: Supporters and rivalries

 The 2000s saw the emergence and creation of independent ultras groups.
-The oldest active ultra group, Ultra Caos Stockholm, formed in 2003 is largely influenced by southern European supporter culture.
+The oldest active ultra group, "Ultra Caos Stockholm", formed in 2003, is largely influenced by southern European supporter culture.
 In 2005 Fabriken Stockholm was formed and took over the role of creating tifos for the team's games from a former, now dissolved group, Ultras Stockholm, founded in the late 1990s.
 In 2013 a larger and more open organization (Sofia Tifo) was formed and took charge of the terrace choreography, headed by Ultra Caos Stockholm.
 The club's ultras are located in the lower part of Sofialäktaren (the Sofia stand), located in the south part of the stadium.
-The name comes from a hospital, Sophiahemmet, situated behind the section of Stockholms stadion where the ultras used to stand when Djurgården played there.
+The name comes from a hospital, Sophiahemmet, situated behind the northern section of Stockholms stadion where the ultras used to stand when Djurgården played there.